 For an more information contact Mandy Greville, Financial Advisor, on 01458 844546.

 Students aged 16 to 18 and who are, or whose families are, on a low income and in receipt of certain benefits may be entitled to free college meals.

 The British Army has an initiative to help young adults prepare for a career in the Army.
 This initiative financially rewards students for attending college, completing a relevant vocational qualification and pursuing a career in the Army at the end of their course.
 The scheme supports students on full Level 2 programmes in a range of occupational sectors.
 Visit the British Army website for further information.

 There is a range of financial support available to help with the cost of studying:

 The College manages the Discretionary Support Fund to help students with essential costs of your course such as course fees, childcare costs, exam fees, books and equipment.
 The fund is allocated on the basis of need, so those FE students in the greatest financial difficulty will receive the most help.
 Receipt of the Discretionary Support Fund is conditional on the learner meeting expected standards of behaviour, attendance and quality of work.
 For further information, advice and guidance or an application form, contact Mandy Greville, Financial Advisor, on 01458 844546.

 Some national and local organisations can offer grants to students on particular courses.
 For more information visit Family Action Educational Grants website - www.family-action.org.uk

-Students applying through UCAS for a university level course will also need to apply for financial support.
-Go to www.direct.gov.uk/studentfinance to register.
-For specific questions about applying and assessment, contact Student Finance England helpline on 0845 300 5090.
+Students applying for a university level course will need to consider how they will pay for their course.
+One option is to apply to the Student Loan Company for a loan to cover the cost of tuition fees and to help with living expenses.
+Go to www.gov.uk/browse/education/student-finance for further information, advice and guidance.
 The College Careers Team can answer broader questions on the level of support you can expect.
 Please call them on 01458 844409 for further information, advice and guidance.